Martin joined Crew as drummer and songwriter of: 'Different Cities' / 'Lady Of The Night' / 'Open Another Door' in 1971.

 He went on to form the Kailua six-piece, Sweet Fire and later played in a Waikiki band with Sly And The Family Stone saxman, Jerry Martini.

-Martin does blue-water sailboat deliveries, for which he won Sabre Yachts 1987 Outstanding Performance Award and is also an award-winning [traditional, table-top, board, card and dice] game designer at Games Above Board.
+He is also an award-winning [traditional, table-top, board, card & dice] game designer at Games Above Board.